-How to get support in Microsoft Endpoint Manager admin center
+How to get support in the Microsoft Intune admin center

 Support is available both online and by phone for paid and trial subscriptions.
 Online technical support is available in English and Japanese.
 Phone support and online billing support are available in other languages.